Content Personalisation

 3. Increases Time Spent On Website And Purchasing Intent

 Many brands and companies fail to realise that customers prefer to be treated as human beings rather than just statistics.
-That’s why there has been a huge challenges yet shift towards consumer satisfaction, expecting companies to care more while producing content.
+That’s why huge challenges have shifted towards consumer satisfaction, expecting companies to care more while producing content.

-When you regularly create personalised content for your users or consumers, they will likely spend more time on your websites, app store, shops on shopping platforms or use mobile apps.
+When you regularly create personalised content for your users or consumers, they will likely spend more time on your websites, app store, shops on shopping platforms, or using mobile apps.
 Additionally, providing relevant information makes people return to your website for more details about a similar topic.

 According to the current trend, several reports state that internet users will likely stick with businesses that provide relevant content and offers.
 There’s even a probability of higher conversions as customer loyalty increases, with users actively engaging with your platform aren’t likely to switch brands.